Computing exact $D$-optimal designs by mixed integer second-order cone programming: Former SOCP formulation of -optimality

-{We point out that a similar behaviour occurs for the problem of $\vec{c}-$optimality, where the optimality criterion is The SOCP for $\vec{c}-$optimality (Theorem~3.3 in~\cite{Sagnol09SOCP}), which has a geometric interpretation related to Elfving's theorem, is only valid on the standard simplex domain $\mathcal{W}_\Delta$. } However, an alternative SOCP is provided in Theorem~4.3 of the same paper, in which an arbitrary polyhedral domain $\mathcal{W}$ can be used (see also the generalization to $A_K-$optimality in Section~\ref{sec:Ak} and its MISOCP formulation in Table~\ref{tab:formulations}).

-In the present article, we give an alternative SOCP formulation of the $D-$optimal problem, which remains valid for any compact design region $\mathcal{W}$.
-Moreover, our SOCP handles the more general case of $D_K-$optimality.
+It can be proved that any optimal pair of variables $(\vec{w}^*,L^*)$ for problem~\eqref{Dopt-oldSOCP} satisfies $M(\vec{w}^*)=(L^*)(L^*)^T$; that is, $L^*$ is a Cholesky factor of the optimal information matrix.
+However, this relation is only true for optimality over the unit simplex $\mathcal{W}_\Delta$, which is a consequence of a generalization of Elfving's theorem; cf.~\cite{Sagnol09SOCP}.
+In the present article, we give an alternative SOCP formulation of the $D$-optimal problem, which remains valid for any compact weight domain $\mathcal{W}$.
+The main idea of our new formulation is that the Cholesky factorization of a matrix $HH^T$ can be computed by solving an SOCP that mimics the Gram--Schmidt orthogonalization process of the rows of $H$.
+Moreover, our new SOCP handles the more general case of $D_K$-optimality.
 To derive our result, we use the notion of \emph{SOC-representability}, which we next present.